jakob-hendrix/csharp-examples/pluralsight-demo/CityInfo/NOTES.md

       - application/xml
     - ASP.NET Core output formatters (accept header) & input formatters (content-type header)
       - support buoilt into ObjectResult

+## Passing Data to API

+- defult API.NET Core tries to use a complex model binder
+- API uses attributes
+  - [FromBody] - complex types
+  - [FromForm] - IFormfile
+  - [FromRoute] - inferred for any action parameter name matching a parameter in the route template
+  - [FromQuery] - from any other action param
+- what is sent to the API is not necesaarily what is return by API or stored in data store
+  - a DTO with an Id is a good example.
+That something usually assigned by the server
+    - use diff DTO for creating and
+- `CreatedAtRoute()` - returns a way to get the just created item, along with the new item
+  - 201 response - created

+## Validating

+- return 400 for client errors
+- api controller automatically returns 400 if the model state is not IsValid
+- attributes are fine, but they combine rules with models
+- look into FluidValidation

+## Rules

+- use diff DTO for creating vs returning an item

 ## Common Mistakes

 - returning 200 when something is wrong